 So it probably isn’t a good idea to flat-out present your list of rejected baby names to a pregnant friend or relative, and especially not as your baby shower gift, but it can’t hurt to slip a few of your favorites into a conversation here and there.

 Names for goldfish

-If Baby turns out to be not a dog person or a cat person, but that rare soul who is, instead, a fish person, he is going to need to have a list of names ready to use because, honestly, goldfish being raised by children do not always have a very long lifespan.
-Lucky for Baby and his future, short-lived pets, his parents spent hours and days carefully curating a list of perfect names.
+If Baby turns out to be not a dog person or a cat person, but that rare soul who is, instead, a fish person, they are going to need to have a list of names ready to use because, honestly, goldfish being raised by children do not always have a very long lifespan.
+Lucky for Baby and their future, short-lived pets, their parents spent hours and days carefully curating a list of perfect names.

 Name your home

 Sure, all houses and apartments have numbers these days, but doesn’t a home that has a name just seem so much more welcoming?
 And it’ll make giving directions to Baby’s future playmates’ parents when they bring their children over for playdates so much more interesting.